TobiasKloepper/Digital-Tools-for-Finance/README.md

 [test-alice-bob](test-alice-bob) contains the Re-do of the toy example of a two-person workflow.

+Some branches were not deleted after being merged.
+This is because we wanted to preserve the history and facilitate the evaluation.

 # Writing with LaTeX
-The folder [LaTeX Exercises/text](LaTeX%20Exercises/text) contains all the LaTex exercises.
+The folder [LaTeX Exercises](LaTeX%20Exercises) contains all the LaTex exercises.

 There are multiple Papers and Presentations that fulfil the exercise requirements, but for an easier navigation please have a look at [Paper1](text/paper/Paper1.pdf) and [Beamer1](text/presentation/beamer1.pdf).